Implementing Indexes for Performance

 - Columns with very few distinct values (

-grade, which is mostlyNULL,A,B, etc.) rarely benefit. - Tables that change constantly might suffer because each insert/update/delete must update every index.
+status, which is mostlyPending,Shipped, etc.) rarely benefit. - Tables that change constantly might suffer because each insert/update/delete must update every index.

 - Avoid redundant indexes (e.g., both